 It is some time in the future.
 Claudia works for the Transitions corporation and travels into the countryside with her co-worker John to peacefully euthanize the dying.
 She now discovers that she is pregnant by her married boss Jason.
 John is then killed by a drone that appears in his apartment.
 As Claudia takes on a new partner, she finds she is being followed and that some of her clients’ families are being killed by drone strikes.
 As she delves deeper, she discovers that this may be due to the sinister activities of the Vastgrow corporation who are eliminating those affected by Vastgrow’s genetic modifications to the crops in the area.

 Cleopatra Coleman is a new name to me.
-Born of Jamaican and Australian parents, she grew up in Australia, obtained a regular part on the country’s long-running soap Neighbours (1985– ) and then gained a foothold in the US with Step-Up Revolution (2012), became a regular on the tv series The Last Man on Earth (2015-8) and went on to other subsequent work such as a fine performance in In the Shadow of the Moon (2019).
+Born of Jamaican and Australian parents, she grew up in Australia, obtained a regular part on the country’s long-running soap Neighbours (1985– ) and then gained a foothold in the US with Step-Up Revolution (2012), became a regular on the tv series The Last Man on Earth (2015-8) and went on to other subsequent work, giving fine performances in In the Shadow of the Moon (2019) and James vs. His Future Self (2019).
 She not only plays the lead in Hover but also writes the script and co-produces.

 The title Hover gives you a mistaken impression what the film is about.
 You get the instant impression of a futuristic action piece about hoverboards, although that is not the case.
 A reading of its capsule synopsis gives you the impression it is a film about drones – since their prevalence both as military hardware and as regular commercial toys, even appliances for cinematography, there has been a number of films set around drones with the likes of Good Kill (2014), Eye in the Sky (2015) and Drone (2017).
 Even the poster, which gives a drone more prominence than the actors and comes with the legend ‘Fear What Flies’, seems to make this out to be the case, while the trailer has prominently been edited out of all the footage featuring drones.
 However, all of this gives a misleading impression – while some drones are present in the film, they have minor importance in the background and no central relevance until the end scenes.
 People are said to be killed by drone strikes but the only one of these we actually see is Craig Mums Grant early in the film.